zth/rescript-relay/reason-relay-documentation/docs/custom-scalars.md

 - [Scalars in GraphQL](https://graphql.org/learn/schema/#scalar-types)

-## Custom Scalars in ReasonRelay
+## Custom Scalars in RescriptRelay

 GraphQL allow you to define custom scalars that can be used throughout your schema.
-In ReasonRelay, you can handle custom scalars in 3 different ways:
+In RescriptRelay, you can handle custom scalars in 3 different ways:

 1. Map custom scalars to an existing type.
 This is useful if you have something that doesn't need decoding, like a `Color` scalar that's really just a `string`.
 2. Map custom scalars to an _abstract_ type.
 This is useful when you have a custom scalar like a `Cursor` that you shouldn't touch on the client, but just pass on as-is.
-3. Have ReasonRelay _automatically_ convert your custom scalar values for you at runtime.
+3. Have RescriptRelay _automatically_ convert your custom scalar values for you at runtime.
 This is useful when you have a custom scalar like `Datetime` which you know you'll always want to convert to a `Js.Date.t` at runtime, and want to avoid the hassle of doing that manually.

 ### Defining Custom Scalars